This is Why We Long for Community đŁ Even When We Donât Realise It

 I sometimes hear people advocating a return to a previous, more communal way of life, but I believe we needâand yearn forâa way of living and working together that we have yet to experience.

-And Iâm setting a high bar, not out of arrogance but sheer desire.
-I have no illusions about having all the answersâI know I donâtâbut Miracle Project has at least one crucial thing: a positively stubborn knowing that itâs possible đ.
+And Iâm setting a high bar for this community, not out of arrogance but out of desire.
+I have no illusions when it comes to having the answers and knowing it all, but this Miracle Project has one crucial thing going for it: a positively stubborn knowing that things are not just the way they are đ.

 Anyone serious about real, positive change is in the business of co-creating miracles on Earth.
-This project wonât be the first and not the last.
-Itâs a Miracle Project, one of many.
+This project wonât be the first, and it won't the last.

 Cover photo background: Claudel Rheault